Sustainability criteria for solid biomass under the SDE+/SDE++-scheme | RVO.nl

 In some cases you must demonstrate that the biomass used meets the applicable legal sustainability criteria.
 This applies to the following categories:

-2. wood pellet steam boiler of 5 MW or more;
+1. wood pellet steam boiler of 5 MW or more;

-3. wood pellet burner of 5 MWth or more and less than 100 MWe;
+2. wood pellet burner of 5 MWth or more and less than 100 MWe;

-4. wood pellet boiler for district heating.
+3. wood pellet boiler for district heating;

 Other types of installations such as those mentioned in the Allocation Regulation for SDE Categories are not subject to these criteria.

 Some of these types of installations must meet the sustainability criteria in the revised Renewable Energy Directive (REDII).
 To view these, visit the page REDII sustainability criteria for biomass under the SDE++ scheme.
-The information on this page is provided in Dutch, since it is mainly applicable to Dutch stakeholders.

 How do I demonstrate that the biomass used comes from sustainable sources?